Low-density limit of dynamical correlations in the Lieb-Liniger model: Introduction

 \section{Introduction}

 The Lieb-Liniger model is a key paradigm of many-particle systems\cite{LiebLiniger63a,Brezin64,korepin}.
 In the repulsive regime, it is considered as one of the simplest interacting quantum integrable model, for having the simplifying feature of involving only real rapidities\cite{Lieb63,YangYang69}.
 The main objects of interest are the correlation functions of local observables in the thermodynamic limit, that are the macroscopic output of the model resulting from the short-range interactions between the bosons.
 Moreover their Fourier transform is directly measurable in cold-atoms experiments \cite{naegerl15,Bouchoule16,Fabbri15}.
 Although exactly solvable, the computation of correlation functions in quantum integrable models is a notoriously difficult problem.
 In particular the computation of dynamical correlations for an arbitrary interaction strength $c$ and within arbitrary eigenstate is an open problem.
+This problem is relevant in a number of situations: for example both correlations at finite temperature and in the steady state reached after a quantum quench can be formulated as correlation functions within one generic averaging eigenstate\cite{YangYang69,CE13,C16,NPC15,B14}.